Last updated on February 7th, 2019 at 11:51 pm

 Local airlines with direct flights from Manila are Cebu Pacific, Philippine Airlines, and PAL Express.
 Flights are available from other Philippine cities such as Clark, Cebu, Cagayan de Oro, Kalibo, Puerto Princesa, Zamboanga and many others.
 You can also book international flights from Silk Air and Singapore Airlines which offers direct flights to Singapore.

 From the airport, there are taxis that can take passengers into the city.
 Hotel pick-up can also be arranged.
 Another alternative is to hire or rent a car if you would like to drive around by yourself.
+Outside the airport you will find regular jeepneys to get to Davao City.

 Buses to Mindanao come from different nearby like cities Cagayan de Oro (read here our best touris spots in Cagayan de Oro and best restaurants in Cagayan de Oro), Cotabato, Digos, General Santos, Kidapawan, Koronadal, and Surigao.
 This is the cheapest mode of transportation to travel to Davao City.
 Air-conditioned and non air-conditioned public buses go to and from Davao on a daily basis.
 Even if you are coming from Manila, you can still travel by bus!
 How, you ask?
 The Philippines has what they call a Ro-Ro (short for roll on, roll off).
 Ro-ro ships are vessels that carry other vehicles like cars and buses over water.
 Buses to Davao get on the ro-ro to sail across the ocean to Davao.
 Once in the ro-ro, passengers can stretch their legs and walk around the bus while enjoying views of the ocean and getting to know other passengers.